simonbarrios/free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 - The table should only include verbs, adverbs, nouns and adjectives
 - The table of vocabulary should only have the following columns: Japanese, Romaji, English
 - Do not provide particles in the vocabulary table, student needs to figure the correct particles to use
+- Ensure there are no repeats eg. If miru verb is repeated twice, show it only once
+- If there is more than one version of a word, show the most common example

 ### Sentence Structure